natenyahoo/GrandWham/README.md

+The required folder contains any libraries used.
+The src folder contains our cleaning, modeling, and analyzing code.
-This folder contains our data files and model files.
+The volume folder contains our raw and processed data files and model files.